veggiemonk/blog/content/_index.md

 secure your workload,
-build a secure, scalable platform, get insights from your data, deploying machine learning models to production, you can __[hire me]({{< ref "hire_me.md" >}} "hire me")__ or just have a look at the content I produced and made freely available below.
+build a secure, scalable platform, get insights from your data, deploy machine learning models to production, you can __[hire me]({{< ref "hire_me.md" >}} "hire me")__ or just have a look at the content I produced and made freely available below.